solutionsanz/docker-images/OracleInstantClient-ADW/README.md

 The name of the wallet is the same as the ADW instance name eg Instance Name DB201807201207 has a wallet named
 - `wallet_DB201807201207.zip`

-Unzip the wallet into adw_wallet directory
+Create a sub-directory under the directory holding the Dockerfile and download / unzip the wallet into ./adw_wallet directory

 ## Building

-Place the downloaded Oracle Instant Client RPMs and the Credential Wallet (zip) (from the previous step) in the same directory as the `Dockerfile` and run:
+With the Oracle Instant Client RPMs downloaded into the same directory as the Dockerfile and with the ADW Credential Wallet (zip) downloaded and unzipped into a sub directory (./adw_wallet) as the `Dockerfile` and run:

 ```
 docker build -t oracle/instantclient-adw:<version> .